Too Toxic To Trash

 - Radioactive materials

-For residents in Atherton, Belmont, Burlingame, East Palo Alto, Foster City, Hillsborough, Menlo Park, Redwood City, San Carlos, San Mateo, and Unincorporated San Mateo* you may contact At Your Door Special Collection (formerly known as Curbside Inc.), at 800-HHW-PKUP (800-449-7587) for a HHW Door-to-Door Pickup Option.
+For residents in Atherton, Belmont, Burlingame, East Palo Alto, Foster City, Hillsborough, Menlo Park, Redwood City, San Carlos, San Mateo, and Unincorporated San Mateo* were previously eligible for the HHW Door-to-Door Pickup program but as of January 1, 2017 that program has been discontinued.
+The San Mateo County government did not administer this program but is helping to spread the word about the transition.

-*Unincorporated San Mateo County neighborhoods included in the program are: Burlingame Hills, San Mateo Highlands and Baywood Park (Crystal Springs area), Harbor Industrial, Devonshire Canyon, Palomar Park, Oak Knoll, Kensington Square, Emerald Lake Hills, Sequoia Tract and Trailer Ranchero and North Fair Oaks (area of CSA-8).
+*Unincorporated San Mateo County neighborhoods are: Burlingame Hills, San Mateo Highlands and Baywood Park (Crystal Springs area), Harbor Industrial, Devonshire Canyon, Palomar Park, Oak Knoll, Kensington Square, Emerald Lake Hills, Sequoia Tract and Trailer Ranchero and North Fair Oaks (area of CSA-8).

 Best Buy Electronics and Appliances Recycling Guide